reinights/novels-oblige/README.md

 Additionally, I want to add trigger "pages" in which a specific audio will play that the author can choose.

+(Tentative) The creative side will be on an alternative status displayer.
+Normally, this would be a text-only tracker, but users can choose to view their collections in a "garden" where starting a novel plants a seed and as they read through it grows into a tree on completion.

 As an extension, I want the platform to provide a more richer reading experience with web technologies such as advanced media placements, animations, and rendering technologies

 ## Features